WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 - Takes 5 Minutes to Setup!
 - Compatible with Scarlet/Feather/ESign/GBox

-If you have any issues, requests or ideas please make an issue here on GitHub
+If you have any issues, requests or ideas please make an issue here on GitHub.

 ## How does this method work?
-By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed by using this method
+By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed by using this method.

 ## Before we start
 - This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked!